-GPR case study: How we used GPR survey methods to investigate Platforms 1-8 and the concourse area of Paddington Station.
+GPR case study: How we used GPR survey methods to investigate and survey Platforms 1-8 and the concourse area of Paddington Station.

-The purpose of the investigation was to identify areas of voiding, variations in construction detail, general features and anomalies.
-This information was to enable others to undertake a strength assessment of the surveyed areas.
+The purpose of the investigation was to undertake a train station platform survey and concourse area investigation to identify areas of voiding, variations in construction detail, general features and anomalies.
+This information enabled others to undertake a strength assessment of the surveyed areas.

-The different penetration depths and resolution required, as well as the large area to be scanned made this survey ideal for a multi-channel GPR survey.
-By using a custom-built multichannel system based on the GSSI SIR-30, we were able to scan with multiple antennas, including different frequencies (an array of 2 900 MHz and 2 400 MHz antennas were used), to collect all the required GPR data with a single pass.
-The area was scanned on a 0.5 m orthogonal grid.
+The different penetration depths and resolutions required, as well as the large area to be scanned, made this survey ideal for a multi-channel GPR survey.
+By using a custom-built multichannel system based on the GSSI SIR-30, we were able to scan with multiple antennas, including different frequencies (an array of two 900 MHz and two 400 MHz antennas was used), to collect all the required GPR data with a single pass.
+The area was scanned on a 0.5 m orthogonal grid to provide detailed coverage.

 The construction of the platforms and concourse varied considerably.
-Large areas of platform and concourse are constructed of precast planks (we were able to identify twelve different types of precast planks).
-Where precast units were not found, the construction is mass or reinforced concrete or vaulted arch construction.
+Large areas of the platforms and concourse are constructed of precast planks (from the GPR data, we were able to identify twelve different types of precast planks).
+Where precast units were not found, the construction was mass or reinforced concrete or vaulted arch construction.

-Numerous other features such as possible voids, layer interfaces, linear features (possible services), column foundations and anomalies were detected.
+Numerous other features, such as possible voids, layer interfaces, linear features (possible services), column foundations and anomalies, were also detected and reported.

-Results were presented on CAD drawings showing the location and extent of the different construction types and other detected features.
+Results were presented in CAD drawings showing the location and extent of the different construction types and other detected features.